dwallet-labs/dwallet-network/crates/sui-light-client/README.md

 cargo run -- --config example_config/light_client.yaml transaction -t 7DefdfmiEvb9de6LSKdD99xY7syZGJ3RzkP7XxHxcgc

+Notes

+- restart delete all downloaded checkpoint yamls so they are resubmitted to deallet network
+- delete all numbers from checkpoints.yaml in case devnet reseted

 # What is a light client?

 A light client allows checking the authenticity and validity of on-chain state, such as transactions, their effects including events and object contents, without the cost of running a full node.